AdamWirehed/AdamWirehed/README.md

 Feel free to look around! 🔍

 - 🎓 M. Sc student i Engineering Mathematics and Computational Science at Chalmers University of Technology
+- Work experience
+  - Intern in Data Analytics at Ericsson
+    - Integrating a continuous training pipeline into the team's systems
+    - Updating and improving CT-pipeline framework
-- 💼 Summer Internship R&D at Ericsson
+  - Summer Internship R&D at Ericsson
     - Implemented a continuous training pipeline system for monitoring, evaluating and training machine learning models in production
     - Inspired by the paper "The ML Test Score" by Google
 - 🌍 Gothenburg, Sweden
 - 📫 Contact information:
   - email:      adam.wirehed@gmail.com